ramah/azome/README.md

 # azome
 BJ , Azome.
-More to come and define latter.
+More to come and define later.